-Little League is currently headquartered in South Williamsport, Pennsylvania, on the 75-acre Little League International Complex, with five regional offices in the United States and four internationally.
+Little League is currently headquartered in South Williamsport, Pennsylvania, on the more than 75-acre Little League International Complex, with five region offices in the United States and four internationally.

 There are approximately two million boys and girls play Little League, worldwide.

 Little Leaguers® ages range from 4 to 16.

 Little League is played in more than 80 countries and in all 50 states.

 Little League Softball® was officially launched in 1974 with the first Little League Softball World Series also being held that year.

 The first leagues outside the United States were formed in 1950 on either side of the Panama Canal, the Pacific and Atlantic Little Leagues of Balboa.

 The first Little League Baseball® World Series night game was Aug.
 24, 1992.

 Little League organizes seven World Series.
 The oldest is the Little League Baseball World Series, held in Williamsport, Pennsylvania, which was first played in 1947.
 The newest is the Little League Intermediate (50/70) Baseball Division, held in Livermore, California, which was first played in 2013.